Matthew Fontaine Maury: Later life

 Maury was in the West Indies on his way back to the Confederacy when he learned of its collapse.
 The war had brought ruin to many in Fredericksburg, where Maury's immediate family lived.
 On the advice of Robert E. Lee and other friends, he decided not to return to Virginia but sent a letter of surrender to U.S. naval forces in the Gulf of Mexico and headed for Mexico.
 There Maximilian, whom he had met in Europe, appointed him "Imperial Commissioner of Colonization".
-Maury and Maximilian planned to entice former Confederates to immigrate to Mexico, building Carlotta and New Virginia Colony for displaced Confederates and immigrants from other lands.
+Maury and Maximilian planned to entice former Confederates to emigrate to Mexico, building Carlotta and New Virginia Colony for displaced Confederates and immigrants from other lands.
 Upon learning of the plan, Lee wrote Maury saying, "The thought of abandoning the country, and all that must be left in it, is abhorrent to my feelings, and I prefer to struggle for its restoration, and share its fate, rather than to give up all as lost."
 In the end, the plan did not attract the intended immigrants and Maximilian, facing increasing opposition in Mexico, ended it.
 Maury then returned to England in 1866 and found work there.

-In 1868 he was pardoned by the federal government and returned, accepting a teaching position at the Virginia Military Institute in Lexington, Virginia, holding the chair of physics.
-While in Lexington, he completed a physical survey of Virginia which he documented in the book The Physical Geography of Virginia.
+In 1868, he accepted a pardon from the U.S. government.
+He returned to the US, teaching physics at the Virginia Military Institute in Lexington, Virginia.
+While in Lexington, he conducted a physical survey of Virginia, which he documented in the book The Physical Geography of Virginia.
 He had once been a gold mining superintendent outside Fredericksburg and had studied geology intensely during that time, so he was well-equipped to write such a book.
-He aimed to assist war-torn Virginia in rebuilding by discovering and extracting minerals, improving farming, etc. He lectured extensively in the United States and abroad.
-He advocated for creating a state agricultural college as an adjunct to Virginia Military Institute.
-This led to the establishment at Blacksburg of the Virginia Agricultural and Mechanical College, later renamed Virginia Polytechnic Institute and State University, in 1872.
+He aimed to assist war-torn Virginia in rebuilding by discovering and extracting minerals, improving farming practices, and other efforts.
+He lectured extensively in the United States and abroad.
+He advocated for creating a state agricultural college as an adjunct to the Virginia Military Institute.
+This led to the establishment of the Virginia Agricultural and Mechanical College in Blacksburg in 1872, later renamed Virginia Polytechnic Institute and State University.
 Maury was offered the position as its first president but turned it down because of his age.

 He had previously been suggested as president of the College of William & Mary in Williamsburg, Virginia, in 1848 by Benjamin Blake Minor in his publication the Southern Literary Messenger.
 He considered becoming president of St. John's College in Annapolis, Maryland, the University of Alabama, and the University of Tennessee.
-It appears that he preferred being close to General Robert E. Lee in Lexington, where Lee was president of Washington College, from statements that he made in letters.
+From statements that he made in letters, it appears that he preferred being close to General Robert E. Lee in Lexington, where Lee was president of Washington College.
 Maury served as a pallbearer for Lee.
 He also gave talks in Europe about cooperation on a weather bureau for land, just as he had charted the winds and predicted storms at sea many years before.
-He gave speeches until his last days when he collapsed giving a speech.
+He gave speeches until his last days, when he collapsed while giving one.
 He went home after he recovered and told his wife Ann Hull Herndon-Maury, "I have come home to die."